PythonOT/POT/docs/source/quickstart.rst

 .. hint::
-    Examples of use for :any:`ot.emd2` are available in the following examples:
+    An example of use for :any:`ot.emd2` is available in :

     - :any:`auto_examples/plot_compute_emd`